bluorion-com/ZClip/README.md

 ## 🧠 Algorithm Overview

-ZClip mitigates gradient spikes by maintaining running statistics of gradient norms using Exponential Moving Averages (EMA).
-At each training step, it updates both the mean and variance of the gradient norm without storing the full history.
-This allows the algorithm to adaptively respond to sudden changes in training dynamics.
+ZClip is an adaptive gradient clipping technique designed to mitigate gradient spikes by tracking running statistics of gradient norms through Exponential Moving Averages (EMA).
+At each training step, it updates the mean and variance of the gradient norm without storing historical data, allowing it to respond quickly to shifts in training dynamics.

-When the current gradient norm significantly deviates from the recent trend, ZClip dynamically computes a clipping threshold based on the observed variance.
-This ensures that extremely large gradient updates—often responsible for loss spikes—are automatically suppressed without requiring static thresholds.
+When the current gradient norm deviates significantly from recent trends, ZClip dynamically computes a clipping threshold based on the observed variance.
+This approach automatically suppresses unusually large gradient updates—often the cause of loss spikes—without relying on fixed, manually-tuned thresholds.

-By continuously adjusting to the scale and variability of gradients throughout training, ZClip maintains both stability and learning efficiency even under high learning rates or aggressive schedules.
+By continuously adapting to the evolving scale and variability of gradients, ZClip ensures greater training stability and maintains learning efficiency, even under high learning rates or aggressive scheduling.

 ---